Community Education & Outreach Volunteer

 - Excellent verbal and written communications skills.

 - Excellent technology skills and comfort delivering programs independently.

 - Ability to network and collaborate with staff, volunteers, and community partners.

 - Passionate about the Alzheimer's Association mission with personal or professional experience with dementia preferred.

-- Virtual Community Educators commit to delivering a target of 12 presentations annually.
+- Commit to a 1-year term with a minimum of 12 presentations annually.